lamaabbaker/Twitter-Stream-Processing/README.md

 ### Details of Each Component:
 1. **Producer**:
-   - Receives a continuous stream of tweets.
+   - Creates a simulated tweet generator.
    - Creates a Kafka topic for tweet ingestion.
    - Stores the incoming tweet stream into the Kafka topic.